 The Masseter Muscle

-The masseter muscle is most commonly involved in TMD pain.
-When this muscle is involved, palpation often elicits a specific pain-referral pattern.
+The masseter muscle is one of the most common muscles involved in TMD pain.
+(35) When this muscle is involved, palpation often elicits a very specific pain-referral pattern.
 Here are some of the major features of the masseter muscle: (11)

-Masseter Origin: Both the superficial and the deep portion attach to the Zygomatic Arch.
+Masseter Muscle Origin: Both the superficial and the deep portion attach to the Zygomatic Arch.

-Masseter Action: Elevates the Mandible and clenches the teeth.
+Masseter Muscle Action: Elevates the Mandible and clenches the teeth (closes the jaw).

 The Temporalis Muscle